the-hideout/tarkov-api/.github/new-pr-comment.md

 1. 🎉 Merge!

 > Need help?
-Type `.help` as a comment or visiting the [usage guide](https://github.com/github/branch-deploy/blob/main/docs/usage.md) for more details
+Type `.help` as a comment or visit the [usage guide](https://github.com/github/branch-deploy/blob/main/docs/usage.md) for more details